rnewson/couchdb-lucene/README.md

 You can perform all types of queries using Lucene's default [query syntax](http://lucene.apache.org/java/3_6_2/queryparsersyntax.html).

 ### Numeric range queries
 In addition to normal text-based range searches (using the "field:[lower TO upper]" syntax), couchdb-lucene also supports numeric range searches for the following types: int, long, float, double and date.
-The type is specified after the field name, as follows;
+The type is specified after the field name, as follows:

 |type|example|
 |----|-------|